JimmyDef/react-simple-modal-jimmydef/README.md

 ### CSS Classes

-The component uses CSS modules for styling.
 The following CSS classes are available for customization:

 - `rsmj_Overlay`: Styles for the modal overlay.
 - `rsmj_Modal`: Styles for the modal content.